-- 8.2.10 There is estimated to be approximately 229.3ha of industrial land within Uttlesford, of which 2.3ha is assessed to be vacant and potentially developable.
-The majority of the industrial land within the District is located within the Northern and Southern Ancillary Areas at Stansted Airport (159.3ha).
+- 8.2.10 There is approximately 256.1ha of industrial land within Uttlesford as identified in our site survey, of which 2.3ha is assessed to be vacant and potentially developable.
+The majority of the industrial land within the District is located within the Northern and Southern Ancillary Areas at Stansted Airport (159.3ha), much of which is not actively used for B Use Class activities.
 Outside of the Airport, industrial land is predominantly clustered in large estates in the south of the District such as Stansted Distribution Centre (7.7ha) and Chelmsford Road Industrial Estate (4.2ha) as well as Shire Hill Industrial Estate (11.4ha) in the north of the District. - 8.2.11 The survey of industrial sites indicates that the majority of clusters are under 5ha in size, with the exception of Stansted Distribution Centre (7.74ha), Ashdon Road Commercial Centre (5.3ha), Winfresh Ripening Centre (8.17ha), Shire Hill Industrial Estate (11.43ha) and both the northern and southern ancillary areas at Stansted Airport (73.15ha and 86.21ha respectively).
 The industrial sites surveyed were categorised by low density employment uses contained within single storey light industrial workshop spaces (typically with ancillary office space) and small warehouse premises.
 The supply of medium and large warehouse space within the District is comparatively limited and the current stock of larger premises is wholly concentrated within close proximity to Stansted Airport.